henrytran07/bank_system-/README.md

 ```
     git clone https://github.com/henrytran07/bank_system-.git
 ```

-    - this will download the repository to your local machine
+- This will download the repository to your local machine

 3. **Download OpenSSL**
     - Install OpenSSL